Negotiating and Drafting Restaurant Leases

 - Given the expense of a restaurant buildout, how might financing arrangements impact the lease?

-- How might a franchise affect the notice and assignment provisions of a restaurant lease?
+- How might a franchise agreement affect the provisions of a restaurant lease and the build-out process?

-- What nuisance concerns should be addressed in a restaurant lease?
+- What are the nuisance concerns to address in a restaurant lease?

-- What special concerns exist in a mixed-use development and how might they be reflected in the lease?
+- What particular concerns exist in a mixed-use development and how might they be reflected in the lease?